travis-ci/docs-travis-ci-com/user/languages/android.md

 ### How to Create and Start an Emulator

-At the moment, these steps are not fully supported by Travis CI Android builder.
+**Warning:** At the moment, these steps are not fully supported by Travis CI Android builder.

-Basically you'll need to rely on the script [`/usr/local/bin/android-wait-for-emulator`](https://github.com/travis-ci/travis-cookbooks/blob/master/ci_environment/android-sdk/files/default/android-wait-for-emulator) and adapt your `.travis.yml` to make this emulator available for your tests, as illustrated below:
+If you feel adventurous, you may use the script [`/usr/local/bin/android-wait-for-emulator`](https://github.com/travis-ci/travis-cookbooks/blob/master/ci_environment/android-sdk/files/default/android-wait-for-emulator) and adapt your `.travis.yml` to make this emulator available for your tests.
+For example:

     # Emulator Management: Create, Start and Wait
     before_script: